 Do AI hearing aids learn from me personally?

 Some systems use user feedback to guide adjustments.
-Others focus on automatic adaptation.
+Others focus on automatic adaptation rather than personal learning.

 Do AI hearing aids record conversations?

 No. Core sound processing happens locally on the hearing aids.
-Conversations are not recorded.
+Conversations are not recorded as part of normal hearing aid processing.

 What matters more: AI features or professional fitting?